HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 ## <a name="election"></a>election
 A formal process that allows qualified voters to:
- · select candidates to fill seats in one or more public offices and · to accept or reject one or more proposed [ballot](#ballot) measures.
+ - select candidates to fill seats in one or more public offices and
+ - to accept or reject one or more proposed [ballot](#ballot) measures.

 ## <a name="electioncertification"></a>election certification
-The act of confirming the final official results of a jurisdiction’s [election](#election) by the [election](#election) authority.
+The act of confirming the final official results of a jurisdictionâ€™s [election](#election) by the [election](#election) authority.
 This event occurs after results from valid ballots are tallied from all sources (election day, absentee, early [vote](#vote), provisional, etc.) and results are validated and approved by those legally responsible.

 ## <a name="electionday"></a>election day
 The last day on which voters may [cast](#cast) a [ballot](#ballot).